 ‘Arts and Crafts’ rejected plain mass produced household furniture and fittings in favour of ambitious, creative and bespoke designs for everyone – from tiles to wallpaper to soft furnishings.
 The movement took it’s inspiration from a group of young artists known as the Pre-Raphaelites; Dante Gabriel Rossetti, John Millais, William Holman Hunt and Edward Burne-Jones.

 Red house was designed and built by William Morris and Philip Webb in 1859.
 It is the place where Arts and Crafts was ‘incubated’ – and the early designs were created prior to the formation of Morris and Company – the leading design company if it’s day.
-And, of course, enormously influential to this day!
+And enormously influential to this day.

 The beautiful garden is planted with traditional British flowers, such as cornflowers and roses, in what as originally an ancient orchard.
 Perfect for a stroll after some home cooked food from the on-site cafe.